Every MD Anderson surgeon and oncologist we met was great. We felt comfortable and confident that we were in good hands both before and after surgery.

 Using a team approach that brings together specialists from many areas, we offer everything you need for diagnosis and treatment in one location.
 Our treatments draw upon the latest technology to save limbs, as well as function and appearance.

 As one of the world's leading sarcoma research centers, we helped pioneer many advancements used around the world, including:

 - New ways to combine therapies, including surgery, chemotherapy or radiation, to be more successful

 - Advanced chemotherapy agents and novel delivery methods that have less impact on the body

 - Limb-sparing surgery that can help preserve arms and legs in many cases

 - Medicines to fight cancer on a molecular level

 - Ways to deliver more intense chemotherapy

-- One of few medical teams in the world dedicated to sarcoma treatment
+MD Anderson has one of the few medical teams in the world dedicated to sarcoma treatment.

 New York resident Zulema Arroyo-Farley originally received treatment for soft-tissue sarcoma close to home after her diagnosis in February 2015.
 But for follow-up care every three months, she flies more than 1,400 miles away to Houston, where she can be seen by MD Anderson’s team of experts.